-Believers, when you are summoned to Friday prayer, hasten to the remembrance of God and cease your trading.
-That would be best for you, if you but knew it.
-Then, when the prayer is ended, disperse and go your ways in quest of God's bounty.
-Remember God always, so that you may prosper.
-But when they see some merchandise or passing delight, they flock to it eagerly, leaving you1 alone.
-Say: "That which God has in store is far better than and passing delight or merchandise.
-God is the best of providers."
+Believers!
+When the call to prayer is made on the day of congregation, hasten to the remembrance of God, and leave all worldly commerce: this is for your own good, if you but knew it.
+When the prayer is ended, disperse in the land and seek to obtain [something] of God's bounty; and remember God much, so that you may prosper.
+Yet when they see some merchandise or entertainment, they break away to go to it and leave you standing.
+Say, 'That which God has in store is far better than any merchandise or entertainment.'
+God is the most munificent Giver.
 (62:9-11)